Samad-Ali-S/react2/README.md

      # Portfolio Website

 A modern and responsive portfolio website built with Vite, React, and Tailwind CSS.
-This project showcases a clean design with smooth animations and a user-friendly interface.
+This project showcases a clean design with smooth animations and a user-friendly interfac e.

 ## 🚀 Live Demo